 Tip #1 Explain Readers’ Workshop

-If students have not had the privilege of being part of a Readers’ Workshop before this school year, you must explain to them what Readers’ Workshop is...
+If students have not had the privilege of being part of a Readers’ Workshop before, you must explain to them what Readers’ Workshop is...

 ~a time to read your self-selected texts